ibm-cloud-docs/openwhisk/pkg_github.md

 # GitHub
 {: #pkg_github}

+The `/whisk.system/github` package offers a convenient way to use the [GitHub APIs](https://developer.github.com/){: external}.
+{: shortdesc}

-This pre-installed package is not available in the Tokyo region.
+This preinstalled package is not available in the Tokyo region.
+This package does not work with Enterprise GitHub repositories.
 {: tip}

-The `/whisk.system/github` package offers a convenient way to use the [GitHub APIs ](https://developer.github.com/){: external}.
-{: shortdesc}

 The GitHub package includes the following entities.